 To be a faith community nurse, one:

-- must have an active license in the state of practice
+- must have an active license in the state of practice or international equivalent

 - should have a baccalaureate degree in nursing with experience in community nursing